davidminhT/Etch-a-Sketch/README.md

 - Color intensity slider which adjust the strength of the drawn color.
 - Instead of a prompt button to change the Grid Size, use a slider instead.
 - Make the site pleasing to look at.
 - Make the drawing aspect engaging to user by adding special effects.
+This would also help the user know which box is being affected.
+- Have indicators for which keys is being pressed to prevent confusion.